fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - There is a general statement:
     - formalized setting:
         - 'sp1' is an instance of 'Sprungantwort'
-        - 't' is an instance of 'real numbers'
+        - 't' is an instance of 'real number'
         - 'dsp1' is an instance of 'reellwertige Funktion'
         - There is an equation:
             - formalized left hand side: 'dsp1(t)'